Credit Assignment Policy

 Fordham College at Rose Hill and Fordham College at Lincoln Center

-All lower level or introductory courses in the freshman and sophomore years carry 3 credits (with additional credits added for laboratory work calculated according to the approved formula for credit hour assignment).
+All lower level or introductory courses in the first and sophomore years carry 3 credits (with additional credits added for laboratory work calculated according to the approved formula for credit hour assignment).
 This credit hour assignment is based on 150 minutes of instruction per week for a fifteen-week semester.
 All upper level courses in the junior and senior years of the curriculum carry 4 credits, and the additional credit is earned by requiring three additional hours of class preparation per week in lieu of an additional hour of formal instruction.
 Unpaid internships can earn one credit upon approval and registration for a concomitant internship seminar or alternative arrangement.
 Neither school offers any equivalency credit.

 Fordham School of Professional and Continuing Studies